AppLayerLabs/applayer-gitbook/getting-started/developing-with-bdk/contract-tester.md

 If you use VSCode as code editor, you can integrate it with the container.
 To do so, you need to install the [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) and configure it to use the container.
 After installing it, there is a `docker-compose.yml` file on the root of the repository that you can use to build and run the container.

-Right-click on it and select `Compose Up` to build and run the container, so the application will be deployed on `http://localhost:3000` (or the port you chose in the `docker-compose.yml` file).
+Right-click on it and select `Compose Up` (or run `docker compose up` in a terminal) to build and run the container, so the application will be deployed on `http://localhost:3000` (or the port you chose in the `docker-compose.yml` file).
 You can also use the `Compose Restart` option to restart the container, and `Compose Down` to stop and remove the container.

 <figure><img src="../.gitbook/assets/VSCodeDockerExtension (2).gif" alt=""><figcaption><p>VSCode Docker integration</p></figcaption></figure>

 ### Manual setup

-If you want to run the project manually, you will need to install the following dependencies:
+If you want to deploy the web application manually, you will need to install [NPM](https://www.npmjs.com/) along with a few dependencies:

 ```bash
 sudo apt install npm